openstack/ossa/doc/source/index.rst

     The patch development and review process for security patches is different from normal patches in OpenStack.
-Because the gerrit review process is public, all security bugs must have patches proposed to and reviewed in the Launchpad bug report comments.
+Because the gerrit review process is public, all security bugs must have patches proposed to and reviewed in the StoryBoard or Launchpad report comments.

 After a patch for the reported bug has been developed locally, you the patch author need to share that with the community.
 This is a simple process, but it is different than the normal OpenStack workflow.